google/pigweed/pw_transfer/docs.rst

    Currently, a transfer client is only capable of running transfers on a single RPC channel.
 This may be expanded in the future.

-The transfer client provides the following two APIs for starting data transfers:
+The transfer client provides the following APIs for managing data transfers:

-.. cpp:function:: pw::Status pw::transfer::Client::Read(uint32_t resource_id, pw::stream::Writer& output, CompletionFunc&& on_completion, pw::chrono::SystemClock::duration timeout = cfg::kDefaultClientTimeout, pw::transfer::ProtocolVersion version = kDefaultProtocolVersion)
+.. cpp:function:: Result<pw::Transfer::Client::TransferHandle> pw::transfer::Client::Read(uint32_t resource_id, pw::stream::Writer& output, CompletionFunc&& on_completion, pw::chrono::SystemClock::duration timeout = cfg::kDefaultClientTimeout, pw::transfer::ProtocolVersion version = kDefaultProtocolVersion)

   Reads data from a transfer server to the specified ``pw::stream::Writer``.
   Invokes the provided callback function with the overall status of the